Mailing address: 955 Oliver Road, Thunder Bay, Ontario P7B 5E1

 Students will experience our innovative program designed to prepare them for all types of legal roles.
 With a focus on small firm practice, we support our students to become thoughtful and effective lawyers in all environments.
 Our students are experiencing success on Bay Street, clerking for the Superior Court of Justice, and working in smaller law firms, government counsel offices, and legal aid clinics across Ontario.

 Upper-year electives cover a broad spectrum of interests, with many focused on issues pertaining to the North.
 We also have strong clinical experience courses.
 In addition to the required courses, you will take law electives available to both second- and third-year students.
-Law electives will be selected from a variety of courses such as Alternative Dispute Resolution (ADR), Environmental Law, Labour and Employment Law, Tax Law, International Law and Human Rights, Trusts, Insurance Law, Remedies, Advanced Criminal Law, and other special topics.
-The options for electives will continue to grow but students will find a variety of electives that fit their interest.
+Law electives will be selected from a variety of courses such as Alternative Dispute Resolution (ADR), Environmental Law, Labour and Employment Law, Tax Law, International Law and Human Rights, Remedies, Advanced Criminal Law, and other topics.

-As part of the Integrated Practice Curriculum, all students will have a full-semester placement in their third year, with the other semester in class.
+As part of the Integrated Practice Curriculum, all students will have a full-semester Practice Placement in their third year, with the other semester in class.
 At the end of the day, we seek to prepare our graduates, as best we can, for the practice of law.

 Tuition, Financial Aid, and Scholarships

-Entrance scholarships of up to a third and half tuition are offered to our top candidates based on GPA and LSAT scores.
+Entrance scholarships are offered to our top candidates based on GPA and LSAT scores.

 Our mandate is to prepare graduates for the practice of law in smaller centers and in rural regions of Canada where there is a shortage of legal practitioners.
-However, with a focus on skills training and practical application of the law throughout the three-year program, our graduates will be a valuable asset to any firm, whether on “Main Street” Canada, Bay Street, or Wall Street.
+However, with a focus on skills training and practical application of the law throughout the three-year program, our graduates will be a valuable asset to any firm or legal office.

-Our Career Services program works with students in developing their résumés, networking skills, and professionalism.
-Our students, as part of IPC, will also participate in a four-month placement in their third year, which will place them in firms across Ontario, allowing them the full experience of working in a firm in an area of law that interests them.
+Our Career Services program works with students in developing their résumés, practice networking skills, and professionalism.
+Our students, as part of the IPC, will also participate in a four-month Practice Placement in their third year, which will place them in firms and legal offices across Ontario, allowing them the full experience of working in an area of law that interests them.
 Students will have the option to article after graduation if they wish, but all will be eligible to sit for the bar exams and will be called to the bar after graduation without the need to article.

 Admission and Applications